Jevone Moore/Icon Sportswire

 Author: Anthony Vlahovic

 Having depth off the bench is vital for all successful NBA teams.
-As we saw during the 2023-24 season, the Sixth Man of the Year, Naz Reid, played a vital part in getting the Timberwolves to the Western Conference Finals.
+As we saw during the 2023-24 season, Sixth Man of the Year Naz Reid played a crucial part in helping the Timberwolves reach the Western Conference Finals.

-Payton Pritchard (-165 to -170): After opening the season at (+10,000) to win this award, Payton Pritchard has shot his way up to the top of the odds board.
-In 50 games, Pritchard averages 13.7 points per game on a 41.7% three-point percentage.
-In December, Pritchard averaged 15.8 points while also coming down with 5.4 rebounds per game.
-However, Pritchard struggled a bit in January, averaging 10 points and 3.3 assists per game which has caused his odds to dip a bit.
+Payton Pritchard (BOS Celtics): After opening the season at (+10,000) to win this award, Payton Pritchard quickly shot his way up to the top of the odds board.
+In 80 games, Pritchard averaged a career high 14.3 points per game on a 40.7% three-point percentage.
+In December, Pritchard averaged 15.8 points while also grabbing 5.4 rebounds per game.
+While Pritchard struggled a bit in January, averaging 10 points and 3.3 assists per game, he turned it back on for the final three months of the regular season, and over the last seven regular-season games, he averaged 17 points per game on a 53.8% field goal percentage.

 Season | Player | Team | Opening odds |